 Geographic and cultural literacy simply means understanding what geography and culture truly are and the important role that they play in your life.
 Both of these, quite literally, determine where you are in the world in relation to others.
 This refers to both the spatial and human domain.
 You get an understanding of your location and the people around you, and you continue to learn to broaden your worldview.

-The Lost Geographer Podcast teaches youn about different countries in the world through a native perspective, travel and how to make the most of it, and different issues facing the world today.
+The Lost Geographer Podcast teaches you about different countries in the world through a native perspective, travel and how to make the most of it, and different issues facing the world today.
 In our Country Snapshots, you can learn everything you need to know about a country in under two minutes.
-Finally, through The Lost Geographer Travels, you can experience a culture firsthand through our authentic experience packages.
+Finally, we offer articles that discuss a variety of topics in the realm of geography, culture, and travel.

 It's your world, own it.

 Ever since I was a child, I was always fascinated by geography and learning about other cultures.
 I would sit for hours and read maps and atlases, and even draw my own sometimes.
 While I looked at and read these maps, I became naturally curious as to what life was like in these places.
 More specifically, I wanted to know why these borders existed, what cultures were like were within these borders, and how all of this came to be.